UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- UTSA and its opponents have combined for 60 points only twice this season.
+- UTSA and its opponents have scored at least 59.5 points -- this matchup's over/under -- only twice this year.

-- So far this season, 66.7% of Louisiana Tech's games (4/6) have had more combined points than Saturday's total of 60.
+- Louisiana Tech's games have gone over 59.5 points in four of six chances this season.

-- Saturday's total is 6.9 points lower than the two team's combined 66.9 points per game average.
+- The two teams combine to score 66.9 points per game, 7.4 more than the total in this contest.

-- The 50.1 combined points per game that these two squads have allowed this season are 9.9 fewer than the 60 total in this contest.
+- This contest's total is 9.4 points greater than the 50.1 these two squads combine to surrender per game this season.

-- In 2021, games involving the Bulldogs have averaged a total of 60.9 points, 0.9 more than the set over/under in this contest.
+- In 2021, games involving the Bulldogs have averaged a total of 60.9 points, 1.4 more than the set total in this contest.

 UTSA Stats and Trends

-- UTSA has played seven games, with six wins against the spread.
+- In UTSA's seven games this year, it has six wins against the spread.

-- The Roadrunners are 3-1 ATS when favored by 7 points or more this season.
+- The Roadrunners have an ATS record of 3-1 in their four games when favored by 6.5 points or more so far this season.

 - UTSA's games this year have hit the over on two of seven set point totals (28.6%).

-- UTSA is 4-0 against the spread and 4-0 overall in games when it puts up more than 31 points.
+- When UTSA records more than 31.0 points, it is 4-0 against the spread and 4-0 overall.

-- In games that UTSA totals over 457.2 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that UTSA piles up over 457.2 yards, the team is 2-0 against the spread and 2-0 overall.

 - This year, the Roadrunners have seven turnovers, five fewer than the Bulldogs have takeaways (12).